Shwetankrok/Healthcare-Analytics/README.md

 <br>3: Implemented Random Forest considering all features, top 15 features and also Hyperparameter Tuning and evaluate the modles using metrics</br>
 <br>4: Implemented Logistic Regression removed all multicollinearity with Variable Inflation factor(VIF) and did Hyperparameter Tuning on top features and evaluated the models</br>
 <br><br>5: Implemented Decision Tree considering all features, top 15 features and also Hyperparameter Tuning  by evalauating the models with metrics</br>
+<br>6: Built XgBoost Classifier and also with HyperParameter Tuning and evaluated the models with metric</br>
-<br>6: Implemented LSTM (Long Short Term Model) Deep Learning Model and evaluated the model with performance metric </br>
+<br>7: Implemented LSTM (Long Short Term Model) Deep Learning Model and evaluated the model with performance metric </br>

 <br> Few Snapshots of Analysis and Model results </br>